kraxarn/spotify-qt/readme.md

 ## Supported platforms

-Any system with a C++17 compiler and Qt 6 is supported, but only Linux (x64) and macOS (arm64) are regularly being tested, so if an issue occurs on your favorite platform, please report it.
+Any system with a C++17 compiler and Qt 6 is supported, but only Linux (x86-64 and aarch64) is regularly being tested, so if an issue occurs on your preferred platform, please report it!

 ## Installing